nacharki/PSM_code/README.md

 The notebook contains an illustration of the propensity score matching on a public dataset.

 ### Back-end
 The back-end is developed using python.
-It contains the class PropensityScoreMatching.py and all necessary methods:
+It contains the class PropensityMatching.py and all necessary methods:

-Note that Galaxy's methods require three librairies: _numpy_, _pandas_, _seaborn_, _sklearn_ and _TableOne_.
+Note that PropensityMatching's methods require the following librairies: _numpy_, _pandas_, _seaborn_, _sklearn_ and _TableOne_.